RichardKelley/richardkelley.github.io/data.md

 This is a ROS bag file containing point clouds collected by a single Velodyne VLP-16 lidar unit on top of our MKZ.
 The bag was recorded while we drove through a brief but intense snow storm.
-We expect that we will have multiple opportunities in 2018 and 2019 to collect similar (but larger) data sets, but we hope that this raw data is useful to people interested in the behavior of lidar in snowy conditions.

 A few items to note: The ROS package we used for our ROS driver is the [velodyne_puck package from Vijay Kumar's